basm92/Big-Data-Big-Questions/README.md

 Various datasets about demographics (both historical and contemporary) of india.
 Source: Wikipedia

+- climate_data.csv

+Climate_data.csv contains data about CO2 and other emissions for all countries in the world over a large timespan.
+Source: Clio-Infra

   - Climate.csv

 Climate.csv contains data about population growth, nuclear energy, and